BMBIT-oss/PAI_WIKI/MQTT-Interface.md

 #

 The MQTT Interface allows accessing all relevant states and setting some.
 The list of states will increase as the knowledge of the alarm internal memory and its states is improved.
+Note the initial caps of the syntax "True" for MQTT_Enable.
+Setting this to "true" will not work.

 All interactions are made through a `MQTT_BASE_TOPIC`, which defaults to `paradox`.
 States are exposed by name with a boolean payload (True or False) and are mainly update by the alarm status messages, updated every `KEEP_ALIVE_INTERFACE` seconds.